Vyral/base-template/_posts/2020-03-03-can-you-purchase-a-home-with-no-money-out-of-pocket.md

 youtube_code: CrtRparX4ZQ
 ---

 {% include youtube.html %}

 A couple of questions I get asked a lot from the buyers my team and I work with are “Do you have experience with down payment assistance?” and “Is it true you can really purchase a home with little-to-no money out of pocket?”

-The answer to both is absolutely yes!
+The answer to both is absolutely yes\!

 **There are two different types of down payment assistance products offered to buyers here in Denver.**The first is a down payment grant that you never have to repay, which is definitely my favorite.
 The second is a mortgage known as a “silent second.”<br><br>With the silent second product, the down payment assistance company gives you the money for your down payment, you never need to make monthly payments on it, and it’s on title as a second mortgage.
 When you sell the home in the future, though, you’ll need to pay off that amount.
 Not all lenders have access to these down payment assistance programs, so make sure you work with someone you trust and has access to all the different options we have in Denver.